ChristineTChen/CS4550-hw03/README.md

 - You can only edit and delete your own posts.

 #### FOLLOW: The follow button only is visible if you've logged in.
-- Once you are logged in, you can see a follow button on every user's account card (index or show).
+- Once you are logged in, you can see a follow button on every user's account card (show).
 - If you click follow on a user, you will be brought to a page that asks for confirmation
-	- if you click "Yes!", it will simulate a successful follow (flaw: however, it isn't being added to the database correctly because I couldn't figure out how to pass the correct user id that is being followed by current_user)
+	- if you click "Follow Me!", it will display to user id of who you've sucessfully followed.
 	- if you click back, it will take you back to the place (either Users or User Profile)
 - The follow button is hidden if you are not logged in.
 - You cannot follow yourself (no button on your own profile page)
+- Currently you cannot unfollow

 #### THINGS TO IMPROVE:
 - User's profile page should show their posts
 - Posts should display the author's username instead of ID
-- Follow form should be able to identify the user being followed (Could not figure out how to pass the user being followed in )
 - On User Profile, Following & Followers tabs should bring you to list of correct query